netxms/netxms-doc/admin/sla.rst

 Business Services represented with a tree-like hierarchy of nested logical services, nodes and service checks.
 One can think of a service as a container consisting of other services, service checks and nodes linked to service checks.
-In NetXMS terminology the last is called node link.
-For each service in the hierarchy, NetXMS calculates availability percentage and keeps track of all downtime cases.
+In |product_name| terminology the last is called node link.
+For each service in the hierarchy, |product_name| calculates availability percentage and keeps track of all downtime cases.
 To check availability at any particular level, select it in the :guilabel:`Object Browser` or choose :guilabel:`Availability Chart` from the context menu.